 Once you get to El Peñon or Antofagasta de la Sierra, the offer of lodging is a bit greater, especially because the locals offer lodging in their houses or in adjacent constructions they have built.

-In El Peñon we stayed at La Pomez cabins, run by the owners, a very nice couple.
-He has a restaurant in the main hall of his house and with them we made the excursion to Pumice Field.
+In El Peñon we stayed at Cabañas La Pomez, run by the owners, a very nice couple.
+He has a restaurant in the main hall of his house and with them, we made the excursion to Pumice Field.
 Highly recommended.

 🏨 Find here the best hotels in Antofagasta de la Sierra.